 Remove your Stackdriver charts and alerts.
 In the Stackdriver Monitoring console:

 - Delete your alerting policy from Alerting > Policy Overview.

 - Delete your uptime check from Alerting > Uptime Checks.

-- Delete your charts from Dashboards > Stackdriver AWS Quickstart example
+- Delete your charts from Dashboards > AWS Quickstart example

-In the Stackdriver Monitoring Console, go to the Account Settings page for your Stackdriver account,
+In the Stackdriver Monitoring console, go to the Workspace Settings page for your Workspace,

-stackdriver-aws-quickstart.
-In the Monitored projects section, remove your AWS account.
+aws-quickstart.
+In the Monitored accounts section, remove your AWS account.

-In the Google Cloud Platform Console, delete your AWS connector project and—if you created it for this Quickstart—your Stackdriver account project,
+In the Google Cloud Platform Console, delete your AWS connector project and—if you created it for this quickstart—your GCP project,

-stackdriver-aws-quickstart.
-You delete a project by selecting the project, going to the IAM & Admin > Settings page, and clicking Delete Project at the top of the page.
+aws-quickstart.
+To delete a project, you select the project, go to IAM & Admin >Settings, and then at the top of the page click Delete Project.

-To use the Stackdriver Monitoring API, see the API reference.
+To use the Monitoring API, see the API reference.

-For more information on logging and its relation to monitoring, see Stackdriver Logging.
+For more information on logging and its relation to monitoring, see Logging.